Top 10 Best Nursing Schools of 2022

 - Nursing licenses are offered by states, so is there a specific state where I want to start my nursing career?

 - Do I want to earn a two-year ADN or a four-year BSN?
-Or, do I want to go even further and earn a master's of science in nursing (MSN), doctorate of nursing practice (DNP), or a Ph.D. in nursing?
+Or, do I want to go even further into advanced practice by earning a master's of science in nursing (MSN), doctorate of nursing practice (DNP), or a Ph.D. in nursing?

 What Are Clinicals?